-Elspeth Turner, Vice chair
+Elspeth Turner, Chair

 Elspeth joined the Board in 2012 and has since 2013 also been one of six Relationship Scotland board members nominated by a member service.
+Elspeth became Chair of the Bright Light Board in March 2019.

 An economic and social historian by trade, she moved out of academia to work with a team supporting young people facing economic, social or cultural barriers to choosing and accessing higher education courses they had the wish and potential to succeed on.
 As Director of Lothians Equal Access Programme for Schools (LEAPS) she gained experience of multi-agency working, management of staff, volunteers and projects, fundraising and committee work.
 Moving later to the Scottish Funding Council for Further and Higher Education, she worked in the areas of policy making, strategic planning, governance and monitoring and evaluation.